-Located in the small farming commune of Missé in the most southern part of the Loire Valley, the Circle of Misse house rests on the verdant banks of the Thouet River, a tributary of the Loire.
-Ancient Gallic for “tranquil,” the Thouet forms an oxbow (circles back on itself) here, forming the Cirque de Missé (Circle of Misse), thus our name.
-We fantastic views of farmland, cows and pheasants.
+We host our courses in France at a property located in the small farming commune of Missé in the most southern part of the Loire Valley, the house rests on the verdant banks of the Thouet River, a tributary of the Loire.
+Ancient Gallic for “tranquil,” the Thouet forms an oxbow (circles back on itself) here, forming the Cirque de Missé (Circle of Misse), the inspiration for our name.
+The property offers fantastic views of farmland, cows and pheasants.
 Further down the road you’ll find vineyards as we’re part of the Anjou wine region.
 Learn how to get here.

 Built on the grounds of a 12th century abbey, the house stands next to the Church of Saint-Pierre, on the trail used by Breton and Norman pilgrims enroute to Santiago de Compostela.
 The original bell cote, sitting in the shadow of the more modern 17th Century bell tower, is visible from the lane leading to the house.
 The pilgrims route, now part of the Thouet valley bicycle trail and the French national hiking route, GR36, runs from Ouistreham on the Norman coast to Bourge-Madame on the Spanish border.